Office of SACS-Quality Enhancement Programs

 Every ten years, as part of reaffirmation of accreditation with the Southern Association of Colleges and Schools (SACSCOC), The University of Southern Mississippi develops a new Quality Enhancement Plan (QEP), an action plan to improve an area of student learning or the student learning environment in a significant way.
 The University of Southern Mississippi selected and designed Eagles Engaged: Enhancing Gateway and Pathway Experiences as its current Quality Enhancement Plan based on an institutional process drawing from broad-based involvement and evicence of need.
 In keeping with the University vision "to be a model student-centered public research university that prepares students to thrive in a global society," the mission of Eagles Engaged is to improve student success at two critical stages: gateways and pathways.
 Specifically, gateways are defined as historically difficult, high-enrollment courses foundational to the general education curriculum or to a major.
 Pathways, for the purposes of this QEP, are significant experiences connected to a student's post-graduation goals, such as internships, research, service-learning, or other fieldwork.
 More information is available in the QEP document.

 The Impact Report for the University's first QEP, Finding a Voice: Improving Oral and Written Competencies, was submitted to SACSCOC in March 2012 as part of the Fifth-Year Interim Report.
 SACSCOC accepted the report, noting the University’s use of best practices in enhancing and assessing oral and written communications.
-More information about Finding a Voice is available on this site via the links to the left (QEP: Finding a Voice), including the planning document and Impact Report.
+More information about Finding a Voice is available via the links below, including the planning document and Impact Report.

 To contact this office with questions or suggestions, please contact the director using the e-mail links and other information provided.
 We look forward to hearing from you!